Spells of Manifestation, Persistence, and Disappearance

 There are those of us who, for some reason, set about the project of as-ising the mind itself.
 Perhaps this is to get it to “shut up” or something.

 But trying to get it totally as-ised, utterly “silenced,” is another thing altogether.
-The noise from this undertaking would make the 150 decibel feedback from a rock concert’s sound system sound like a sweet lullaby by comparison.
-Attempting to make the mind disappear, like attempting to as-is the body or any other object disappear, is dangerous at best (this is perhaps when certain types of ghouls and banshees start “appearing”) and simply indicates that one does not have these things sufficiently under control and is instead attempting to un-own them.
+The noise that can result from this undertaking would make the 150 decibel feedback from a rock concert’s sound system sound like a sweet lullaby by comparison.
+Attempting to make the mind disappear, like attempting to as-is the body (such as people with body dysmorphic disorder try to do and end up getting horrible surgeries), or any other object disappear, is dangerous at best and simply indicates that one does not have these things sufficiently under control and is instead attempting to un-own them.
 This could be the very definition of irresponsible: suicide by as-isness.
 It’s just not going to work.
 If your mind does get too loud and you can’t get it to shut up, then “take a walk” (see article, Space, Emotion, and Well-Being).
-If that doesn’t work then see somebody.
+If that doesn’t work, consult a professional.

-I am reminded here of a story of a fellow who began to think horrible thoughts, something like, “I hate my wife.”
-Well, this shocked him because he didn’t hate his wife, so he set about trying to get rid of this thought, and, of course, it only got louder.
-Not just that, but the thought metastasised into all sorts of terrible things, such as “I should kill my wife.”
-He nearly went mad enough to commit suicide until some wise person told him to just ignore them and showed him how to put his attention elsewhere.
+Attempting to get rid of the mind can be dangerous.
+I am aware of a story involving a man who started experiencing terrible thoughts, such as, “I despise my wife.”
+This shocked him because he didn’t hate his wife, so he set about trying to get rid of this thought, and, of course, it only got worse.
+Not only that, but the thought metastasised into all sorts of terrible things, such as “I should kill my wife.”
+He went insane enough to attempt suicide, until some wise person told him to just ignore them and showed him how to divert his attention elsewhere.
 And, poof!
+No more awful thoughts.

 This brings up another rule: You get what you put your attention on.
 Except, paradoxically, in regards to as-isness.

-Besides, a “busted” mind is often repairable, such as with Scientology procedures that as-is unwanted persistencies.
+Moreover, a truly “busted” mind is frequently repairable, such as with Scientology procedures.
 Learning how it works, though, can be a lot of fun, and we would all be a lot better off if we made it important to know.

 The point

-Earlier, I asked, if one had this information about these four conditions of existence and was in good enough shape to use it, what might that look like?
+So.
+Imagine having this information about these four conditions of existence and being in excellent enough shape to use it.
+What might life look like?

 Well, first off, as I mentioned before, you would never be bored.
 Unless you wanted to be.
 Or hardly ever upset.
 Unless you wanted to be.
-Every time you experienced any unwanted discomfort, any upset, any pain, any “glitch,” you could look into it the same way you’d fix a computer: where is the virus, the lie?
-You could fix it and, voilá! bounce right back to being cheerful about things.
-One could get so very good with this that just knowing there’s a lie could sort it out, without having to get any further into it.
-Being cheerful is the sane human’s natural state; it’s where one will settle if the mind is handled properly.
+Every time you experienced any unwanted discomfort, any upset, any pain, or any “glitch,” you could look into it the same way you’d fix a computer: where is the virus, the lie?
+You could resolve the issue and, voilá! bounce right back to being cheerful about things.
+One could become so adept at this that simply recognizing the existence of a lie could resolve it without needing to delve deeper.
+A sane human naturally settles into cheerfulness when they handle their mind properly.

 The rule is that you remain upset only so long as you don’t know, or are lying about, your part in any situation.
 Grumbling, worrying, and anxiety are like the little red lights flashing on the control board telling you, “Houston, we have a problem!”
 One does not need to know the other’s part to get over being upset.
 Unless one is stuck in a relationship; if that’s the case and they’re insisting on lying, then get out of it.
 There’s no “contract” to stay with those of bad faith.
 Be sure you’re not lying, though.

 Now, there is one great lie that we accept almost unconditionally, and that is that as long as any injustice remains, we must persist in being upset about it (grr, grr!).
-This is the great burden of the joyless activist who cannot even crack a smile until all (racism, inequality, crime, drug misuse, police misconduct, illness, terrorism, fill in the blank) are completely and totally gone from the face of the earth, damn it!
+This is the great burden of the joyless activist who cannot even crack a smile until all (racism, inequality, crime, drug misuse, police misconduct, illness, terrorism, ____________fill in the blank) are completely and totally gone from the face of the earth.

-This could be why such people almost always succeed only in making everything worse.
-Not only because there are no absolutes,9 but also because their insistence on remaining upset indicates some sort of lie in their thinking—a lie that, if undiscovered, will only add another lie to any ostensible “solution” already based on one.
+This could be why such people almost always succeed in making everything worse.
+Not only because there are no absolutes (another axiom of natural law is that absolutes are unattainable in reality), but also because their insistence on remaining upset indicates some sort of lie in their thinking—a lie that, if undiscovered, will only add another lie in the form of a “solution” already based on the earlier ones.
 Adding lies to already existing lies “does not a solution make” (Congress, take note).

 All the heavy, serious, scowling, oh-so-important actors “solving all our problems,” if they are solving anything at all, are just stuck in their heads, rolling around in the night soil of their own lies.
 This doesn’t preclude growling threateningly when actively confronting one actual evil or another, but it could.
 Imagine being so insouciant about life that when, say, one is set upon by an enemy, one spots the truth of the situation so quickly that the danger immediately dissipates.
-This high level of thinking can happen.
+This high level of thinking can happen and is probably what Jesus actually meant when advising us to “love your enemies” (Luke 6:27).

 I’d guess that to properly solve the problems of life, one must do so with cheer.
 To achieve this, I think one needs to know and use these four conditions as well as the definition of truth above: exact time, place, form, and event.
 You see this with honest and authentic people all the time.